robertsammataro/IMGSort-Python/README.md

   - Entering a question mark (?) as a tag will result in a copy of the current image being copied to the output directory's absolute path.

-  - Entering a dollar sign ($) at the beginning of a tag will treat it like a regular tag if it is a supertag.
+  - Entering a dollar sign ($) at the beginning of a supertag will treat it like a regular tag.

 ### Troubleshooting: